Jay Taruc: Brigada Siete

 In 1994, Taruc worked as a researcher and production assistant for Brigada Siete, an investigative TV show in GMA Network.
 He made his first news report on a rupture of Mount Parker's crater in South Cotabato that brought flood in the surrounding community.

 He received several awards for the documentaries he made for the show, including the 1998 CNN World Report Award/Category: On Going Story for "Comfort Women."
 In 1999 together with Jessica Soho's "Kidneys for Sale" and "Kamao," his documentary entitled "Mga Batang Alipin", an exploration into the country's child labor through the coverage of forced detention and rescue of child-workers in a fish sauce factory, won the George Foster Peabody award, the first for the country and the GMA Network.
 "Mga Batang Alipin" was also a finalist in the New York TV and Film Festival's UNICEF Special Award on that same year and in 2000, it won the Award for Investigative Journalism.

 News anchor

 Aside from being a beat news reporter, he worked as substitute anchor for 24 Oras, an evening news program, and GMA News TV's News to Go.
+He was an anchor of the primetime edition of One Balita Pilipinas on One PH and One News alongside Angela Lagunzad until December 29, 2023.

+On March 18, 2024, Taruc became a news anchor of MoJo: Mukha ng Balita on One PH.